leclubme/leclubme.github.io/_posts/2018-05-05-digital-marketer.md

 enabling shoppers to quickly find and order what they need, while being confident that they get a great offer.
 We aim at combining the largest product selection with tools to make personalized choice hassle-free, safe and fast.

-We are a funded eCommerce startup that fully embraces remote work and puts people over processes.
+As a startup, we fully embrace remote work and puts people over processes.
 Our MVP is currently in a private beta.

-We are looking for a Digital Marketer to come up with, execute and measure marketing campaigns.

 ### What you'll be doing 🚀

 You have worked for a number of years in digital marketing and have experience in eCommerce.
-You will contribute to a monthly/weekly marketing activity plan, generate and test hypotheses, create content, measure and report the results.
+You will contribute to marketing strategy, generate and test promotion and audience hypotheses, create & adapt content, build & engage online communities, measure and report the results.
-You will be working with our CEO and marketing team.

 ### You’ll be a good fit if you 📊
 ------